A riot of joyous colour awaits you in my studio.....

-Recently, since the world has taken a turn for the strange, I have started making ephemeral dream like abstract paintings - at 1 x 1.5 m they are the biggest I have ever created.
-The shapes and colours are reminiscent of flowers, views, hidden spaces, forgotten vistas.
+Over the last year I have taken a massive step in my painting practice...
+I bought some big canvases (150 x 100cm) and decided to have a go at painting instinctively.. with no pre conceived ideas of what I would make.
+I have started making large ephemeral dream like abstract paintings - at 1 x 1.6 m they are the largest I have ever made.
+The shapes and colours are reminiscent of landscapes, flowers, views, hidden spaces and forgotten vistas.

-My other passion is British wildlife and i have for years been fascinated by rendering the texture of fur and feathers. there are always wild birds, hares and animals adorning the walls of the studio.
+My website holds an archive of past paintings where you can find chalk pastel landscapes, and my other passion British wildlife.
+I have for years been fascinated by rendering the texture of fur and feathers.
+There are always paintings of wild birds, hares and animals adorning the walls of the studio.